Basic Approach to Global Health

 *1 POCT: Point Of Care Testing

 Tuberculosis (TB) is one of the three major infectious diseases in the world, along with malaria and AIDS.
-According to the World Health Organization (WHO) Global Tuberculosis Report 2020, about 10 million people fell ill with TB, and 1.4 million people died from TB in 2019.
-Thus TB is the leading cause of death from a single infectious agent.
+According to the World Health Organization (WHO) Global Tuberculosis Report 2021, about 10 million people fell ill with TB worldwide, and 1.5 million people died from TB in 2020.
+Thus TB is the second leading cause of death from a single infectious agent after COVID-19.

 Utilizing the proprietary technologies we have developed over 30 years, we continue creating in vitro diagnostics that support global health, and engage in improving their quality, so that we will contribute to shaping a more sustainable world by helping ensure healthier lives for all at all ages.